OlaQla/First-Milestones-Project/README.md

 This site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
 In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.
 No deployment process other than configuring repository were necessary.

-To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/OlaQla/First-Milestones-Project.git into your terminal.
-To cut ties with this GitHub repository, type git remote rm origin into the terminal.

 Deployment process involved:

+- Create Git repository on GitHub
-- Host a git repository on GitHub.
+- Commit code and code updates to Git repository on GitHub
+- Enable hosting setting on GitHub pages
+- GitHub pages pointed to host master branch
-- The root folder contains README.md and index.html files
+- Ensure root folder contains README.md and index.html files
-- On GitHub repository settings page move to GitHub Pages section
-- Change source to master branch.

 To deploy your own version of the website: